 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #ScottTubeFree #CollectiveBias

 Summer is sadly almost over and I’m on an organizing and de-cluttering kick.
 It may have something to do with moving the end of the month.
 However, I usually like to reorganize and de-clutter the bathrooms before Little Dude starts the new school year to make sure I have all the required supplies for booboos, colds, flu, and any other illness that make there way into my home in the Fall and Winter months.
 Seeing as we’re on the topic of bathrooms, a friend of mine recently recommended I looked into an article like TOTO Carlyle II Review – Powerful Toilet Flush, as I have been mentioning that I had been having issues with my toilet in my bathroom.
 It has been leaking quite a bit and there is a crack at the top.
 I can’t imagine this getting any better, so I thought I might as well replace it.
 Plus, who doesn’t love a little renovation?
 This way, I have a feeling that my bathroom will feel brand new.
+We were lucky in that we had enough room in our funds to replace our old toilet, as I know that not everyone can do the same.
+If I’m being honest, we probably should’ve decided to have a look at these simple plumbing tricks and tips before even considering to buy a new one, as we might have been able to fix the problem.
+I guess we’ll just have to do it this time should we experience any toilet issues.
 If you’re looking to give your own bathroom a bit of a makeover, you may want to take a look at some frameless shower doors that could look really classy in your own home!

 It is amazing how much we have accumulated since last year when I did my Bathroom Organizing & De-Cluttering.
 This past year, our family made a New Year’s Resolution to be more environmentally friendly.
 As a family, we have made extra efforts to not be wasteful and help save our environment.
 We have made small changes in our household.
 For example, not leaving the water running while brushing out teeth, taking quicker showers, having drinking water delivered instead of buying all those disposable water bottles and, I’ve switched our toilet paper to Scott Tube Free because it’s less wasteful.
 These small changes go a long way to help mother earth.
 As I have been going through each room of our house before our big move, I’m recycling, donating, whatever I can to cut down on throwing things away in the trash.
 When I reached Little Dude’s Bathroom, I wanted to organize and get rid of some of his bath toys and get some bins to store his extra supplies in.
 I picked up some bins and more Scott Tube Free from Target.